-Based on such policy, we plan to distribute a year-end dividend of 36.00 yen per share as a distribution of earnings for the current fiscal year.
-As a result, the annual cash dividend per share, including an interim dividend of 36.00 yen per share, will be 72.00 yen for the current fiscal year.
+Based on such policy, we plan to distribute a year-end dividend of 20.00 yen (including special anniversary dividend of 4.00 yen) per share as a distribution of earnings for the current fiscal year.
+As a result, the annual cash dividend per share, including an interim dividend of 40.00 yen per share, is 60.00 yen for the current fiscal year.

 As for retained earnings, with the aim of improving our corporate value, we have actively invested in expanding new points of contact with consumers for our domestic business and our overseas businesses.
 We also plan to use our retained earnings in our strategic investments for maintaining competitiveness and reinforcing growth.
 With these efforts, we seek to benefit our shareholders by improving future profitability.
-We also intend to acquire treasury stock in a flexible manner, and will make efforts to improve capital efficiency and return profits to our shareholders.
+We also intend to acquire treasury stock in a flexible manner taking into account the level of free cash flow as well as the market environment, and will make efforts to improve capital efficiency and return profits to our shareholders.